Karen Johnson, Interim Vice President for Student Life and Development

 Wellness is not the mere absence of disease.
 It is a proactive, preventive approach to achieve optimum levels of health, social and emotional functioning.
 Wellness is an active process through which you become aware of and make choices toward a more successful existence.

 A wellness-oriented lifestyle encourages you to adopt habits and behaviors that promote better health and an improved quality of life.
 It also involves the recognition that you have physical, intellectual, occupational, environmental, social, emotional, and spiritual needs, with each dimension being necessary for optimal levels of functioning.
 Wellness is a positive approach to living–an approach that emphasizes the whole person.
 It is the integration of the body, mind, and spirit; and the appreciation that everything you do, think, feel, and believe has an impact on your state of health.

-Medical services at Health & Wellness Services are provided by a physician, nurse practitioners, a registered dietitian, registered nurses (RN), and licensed practical nurses (LPN).
+Medical services at Health & Wellness Services are provided by a physician, nurse practitioners, registered nurses (RN), and licensed practical nurses (LPN).
 Laboratory tests can be performed within Health & Wellness Services by our medical technologist.
 All information is managed in a confidential and personal manner.
 Some of the most common services provided are listed below.